grofit/battle-kill-9000/README.md

 If you wonder why its called `Battle Kill 9000` thats because I couldn't come up with a name for the project so chat named it for me :D

 ## What happens on the stream
 While this is primarily me coding stuff there is often other friends doing code on voice too so we have some lols and may go off topic, but its hopefully a fun journey.
+I am more than happy to answer questions on stream about tech and related approaches, so feel free to drop in and ask about why something was/is done a certain way.

 ## What is the game?
 The game started out as a simple idea of a sort of auto battler grid card thing, which I was inspired to create after seeing someone make something similar on reddit and didn't even know this was a genre, so now im just making a really rubbish one just to see how far I can get while keeping a focus on separation from the view.